thunderbird/webext-examples/optIn/readme.md

 ## Opt-In Screen

-This is the extension shows how to ask the user for extended consent before using the add-on.
+This extension shows how to ask the user for extended consent before using the add-on.